Note: For others that have used the name Black Widow, see: Black Widow for the Golden Age Black Widow, and Yelena Belova for the third Black Widow.

 Black Widow (2020)

 Scarlett Johansson again reprises her role in a solo Black Widow film.
-Set several years prior to the character's death in Endgame, the movie features Nataha on a mission to rescue the students of the Red Room from Taskmaster.
+Set just after the events of Captain America: Civil War, the movie features Natasha trying to lay low as a fugitive only to be pulled into family drama regarding the new generation of students of the Red Room and their new lead enforcer, Taskmaster.

-In addition to Johansson in the title role, the film features Florence Pugh as Yelena Belova, David Harbour as the Red Guardian and Rachel Weisz as Melina Vostokoff.
+In addition to Johansson in the title role, the film features Florence Pugh as Yelena Belova, David Harbour as the Red Guardian, and Rachel Weisz as Melina Vostokoff.
+Together, they worked undercover as a family in the United States before their cover was blown, forcing the Russian government to split them up.
+Melina was reassigned to continue her science experiments, Red Guardian was imprisoned to keep him quiet, and Natasha and Yelena were inducted into the Black Widow program.

 The Marvel Super Heroes (1966)